Characters: Supernatural Gods

 - Man in White: At the end of "Swan Song," when Chuck is implied to be Him.

 In Norse Mythology

-an unnamed Vanir is brought by immigrants to Burkittsville, Indiana, by planting a tree, that the town terms the First Tree, in an apple orchard.
-Every year they sacrifice a man and woman, usually people passing through the town, to the Vanir in order to ensure the prosperity of the town.
+, an unnamed Vanir is brought by immigrants to Burkittsville, Indiana by planting a tree that the town terms the First Tree in an apple orchard.
+Every year, the townspeople sacrifice a man and a woman, usually people passing through the town, to the Vanir in order to ensure the prosperity of the town.